John Morgan, 6th Baron Tredegar

-Ancestry and early life
+Early life and ancestry

 Morgan's childhood home, Boughrood Castle, featured in a 1921 issue of Country Life.

 Morgan featured in an Australian newspaper, during his visit in 1932.

 Frederic Charles John Morgan was born at Boughrood Castle, Radnorshire, on 26 October 1908 to Frederic George Morgan, 5th Baron Tredegar (then simply Frederic Morgan Esq.) and Dorothy Syssyllt Bassett.
 Through his maternal line, Morgan was a descendent of the ancient Basset family; some of the earliest Norman settlers.
 Although named after his father, Morgan was known as John.
 He was educated at Eton College following family tradition, but did not attend university.
 It was while studying at Eton that Morgan befriended Alan Pryce-Jones.
-Pryce-Jones' father nicknamed Morgan "Pinhead", with even Alan conceiving that Morgan was "rather a silly boy".
+Pryce-Jones' father nicknamed Morgan "Pinhead", with even Alan conceding that Morgan was "rather a silly boy".
 (Note: Pryce-Jones was also best man at the wedding of Morgan's sister, Avis, and a friend of his cousin, Evan Morgan.)

 The Morgans claimed descent from Welsh princes, and were among the most powerful families in South Wales, their fortunes having been established by William Morgan, who was a politician, and acquired substantial landholdings throughout Monmouthshire, Glamorganshire and Breconshire.
 (Note: The Tredegar Estate was located in the historic county of Monmouthshire but local government reorganisation in 1994 placed the estate in the county borough of Newport.)
 His descendants continued the family's political and social ascent; Charles Morgan becoming a baronet in 1792, and another Charles becoming 1st Baron Tredegar in 1859.
 His second son, Godfrey Morgan fought in the Charge of the Light Brigade in the Crimean War and was made Viscount Tredegar in 1905.
 Never marrying, Godfrey was in turn succeeded by his nephew Courtenay Morgan, for whom the Tredegar viscountcy was revived in 1926.
 Evan Morgan succeeded his father in 1934.
 Having no children of his own, his heir was his uncle, Frederic Morgan, father of John.